Dragster2/Two-150g-Demo-Bots-/JOURNAL.md

 ![image](https://github.com/user-attachments/assets/8a5ab1c0-5649-4e6e-b648-627f424e665d)

 These are the batteries I am planning on using!
-They are small but powerfull batteries that should last more than enought time thatit needs.
+They are small but powerfull batteries that should last more than enought time that it needs.

 ![image](https://github.com/user-attachments/assets/12f260e6-349c-4435-b7b6-836fd9a40ece)